How to Find Where Your Opening Preparation Broke Down (Deviation Finder Guide)

 Step 3: Run Engine Analysis to Quantify the Breakdown

 Load the game into engine analysis.
 On Lichess, click Request computer analysis; on Chess.com, use Game Review.
-Use Stockfish, depth 18–25, with multi-PV set to 3–5 to see viable options.
+Use Stockfish at depth 18 to 25, with multi-PV set to 3 to 5 so you see viable alternatives.

-Track the evaluation bar and centipawn loss per move. +0.77 means White is better by about three-quarters of a pawn.
-Centipawn loss is the gap between the best move and what you played.
+Track the evaluation bar and centipawn loss per move.
+An eval of +0.77 means White is better by about three-quarters of a pawn.
+Centipawn loss is the gap between the engine's best move and the one you actually played.

-Use a simple checklist around the deviation: list immediate threats, generate 2–3 candidate moves prioritizing checks, captures, and threats, then compare your evaluation to the engine’s view on material, activity, and pawn structure.
+Use a simple checklist around the deviation: list immediate threats, generate 2 to 3 candidate moves prioritizing checks, captures, and threats, then compare your evaluation to the engine's view on material, activity, and pawn structure.

 Finish with clear metrics: exact breakdown move, eval swing, your centipawn loss, and the engine's better line with its evaluation.

-Step 4: Investigate the Deviation and Build Counter-Strategies
+Step 4: Investigate the Deviation and Build a Counter

-Return to the database at the deviation position and look forward 5–10 moves.
+Return to the database at the deviation position and look forward 5 to 10 moves.
 Click through popular continuations to see practical plans used by strong players in this exact branch.

-Watch 1–2 model games starting from your deviation position.
-Search “Caro‑Kann 8...b5” on YouTube, or filter to 2400+ games in your database.
+Watch 1 to 2 model games starting from your deviation position.
+Search for the position in the Lichess masters database or filter to 2400+ games in your database.
 Track where pieces land by move 12 and which pawn breaks decide the structure.

 Step 5: Practice and Test Your Fixes

-Set the deviation position on Lichess and choose Practice with computer.
-Play it 2–3 times at 10+0 or 5+3, executing your plan under time pressure.
+Set the deviation position on Lichess and choose Play with computer.
+Play it 2 to 3 times at 10+0 or 5+3, executing your plan under time pressure.

 After each game, recheck with the engine.
 Did you play c4 on time?
 Did the position's eval match your notes?
 Log new mistakes and update your file with the corrected move and one sentence on why.

 Drill active recall.
-Use “guess the move” from the key position, or generate puzzles from your games.
-Research on chess study methods shows active recall beats passive review by a significant margin.
+Use "guess the move" from the key position, or generate puzzles from your games.
+Active recall, predicting the move before looking, beats passive review every time.

 Play targeted online games steering into the same opening to trigger the deviation.
-Track time use: if the position cost you 8 minutes before, aim to answer in 60–120 seconds now with the prepared move.
+Track time use: if the position cost you 8 minutes before, aim to respond in 60 to 120 seconds now, with the prepared move.

-Repeat 3–5 times for the critical branch.
-Aim for 80% accuracy in your test lines.
-Note comfort level and any lingering confusion directly in your repertoire.
+Repeat 3 to 5 times for the critical branch.
+Aim for consistent execution in your test lines.
+Note comfort level and any lingering confusion directly in your repertoire file.

 Step 6: Review and Iterate Your Repertoire